tandesen/my_first_github/Sublime/Readme.md

 **Tips**: when you do copy and paste for multiple lines in sublime, make sure that the line numbers from copy and paste source/destination coincide or you will get cartesian product.

 > **Scenario2**
 Xiaohong asked Xiaoming to perform data analysis.
 Xiaohong had written part of the script as shown in `scenario2_source.txt`, and she wanted Xiaoming to generate the rest of the code as shown in `scenario2_result.txt`.
 Please note the tiny differences between these two text files.
-Generally speaking, we need to modify four parts(in first two lines and last two lines separately) among each `UNION ALL` section in `scenario2_source.txt` according to the `ALTER VIEW` section.
+Generally speaking, we need to modify four parts(in the first two lines and last two lines separately) among each `UNION ALL` section in `scenario2_source.txt` according to the `ALTER VIEW` section.

 I will update gif file for this part(TBC.) cuz it is cumbersome to write these steps in words.